Frequently Asked Questions

 Documented workflows delivered

-30 minutes to 2 hours saved daily per employee—that's $325,000 annual value for a 50-person team.
+30 minutes to 2 hours saved daily per employee.
+For a 50-person team at $50/hour, that equals $325,000 in annual value.

 40%